vidarl/ezp-toolkit/README.md

 This repo contains a helper script for running Ibexa DXP in docker containers.

-Please note that `PHP` and `composer` needs to be install on host too ( as we need to do "composer create-project" before the docker-composer files which are able to do the rest is installed.

 ## Usage

-- First clone this repos ( for instance in the subdirectory ezp-toolkit/ )
+- First clone this repo ( for instance in the subdirectory ezp-toolkit/ )
 - Make sure you have a `~/.composer/auth.json` which have credentials to updates.ibexa.co
 - Next, execute:
-  `./ezp-toolkit/ibexa/install_dxp.sh experience projectvtest vtest`
+  `./ezp-toolkit/ibexa/install_dxp.sh experience projectvtest vtest 3.3.21`
   - `experience` is the flavour (content, experience, commerce)
     - commerce not tested ATM
   - `projectvtest` is the PROJECT_NAME used by docker-compose when naming the containers
   - `vtest` is the target directory where the installation will be created
+  - '3.3.21' is the version you want to install